HL7/davinci-ra/input/pagecontent/capabilities.md

 -  [Risk Adjustment Reporting Client Capability Statement](CapabilityStatement-ra-reporting-client.html)

 This profile defines the expected capabilities of a Da Vinci Risk Adjustment Reporting Client when conforming to the Da Vinci Risk Adjustment Implementation Guide for interactions between Reporting Clients and Reporting Servers.
-Clients are the actors making the request for Risk Adjustment Coding Gap Reports for patient(s) and for Risk Adjustmenet Models that are available on the Server.
+Clients are the actors making the request for Risk Adjustment Coding Gap Reports for patient(s) and for Risk Adjustment Models that are available on the Server.

 - [Risk Adjustment Reporting Server Capability Statement](CapabilityStatement-ra-reporting-server.html)

 This profile defines the expected capabilities of a Da Vinci Risk Adjustment Reporting Server when conforming to the Da Vinci Risk Adjustment Implementation Guide for interactions between Reporting Clients and Reporting Servers.
-Servers are the actors receiving the request for Risk Adjustment Coding Gap Reports for patient(s) and for Risk Adjustmenet Models that are available on the Server.
+Servers are the actors receiving the request for Risk Adjustment Coding Gap Reports for patient(s) and for Risk Adjustment Models that are available on the Server.

 - [Risk Adjustment Remediation Client Capability Statement](CapabilityStatement-ra-remediation-client.html)